gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   - All code within all units in a partition is considered to be elaboration code.

-  - Some of the invocations in elaboration code may not take place at runtime due to conditional execution.
+  - Some of the invocations in elaboration code may not take place at run time due to conditional execution.

   GNAT performs extensive diagnostics on a unit-by-unit basis for all scenarios